 Stop using the iPad!

 Are you using your iPad at the same time as charging it?
-Bear in mind that any charge you gain will be set against the loss incurred through working the processor and screen.
-Processor-intensive apps are particularly heavy burdens for the iPad to bear; games with high-end graphics (such as the insanely brilliant Legend of Grimrock, pictured) quickly blitz a battery.
+Any charge you gain will be set against the loss incurred through working the processor and screen.
+Processor-intensive apps are particularly heavy burdens for the iPad to bear; games with high-end graphics quickly blitz a battery.

 Charging via a Mac in particular (see previous step) is almost always a dead loss if you have the iPad's screen powered on at the same time - a sad fact we discovered after trying to use an iPad Air 2 as a spare screen at work.
 Despite being plugged into the main Mac and only having a (continually refreshing) web page open, the iPad was always dead by lunchtime.
 You're losing charge quicker than you're gaining it.

 In other words, try switching the iPad off - at least power off the screen - and see if that helps.